bretthodgkins/aios/README.md

 ##How It Works

 This is AIOS.
-She sits up here.
+She lives up here.

 ![alt text](screenshots/screenshot1.png "AIOS")